-In case the arbiter observes an infringement, he may interfere.
-He must not wait for a claim from the opponent.
+If the arbiter observes any infringement, he must intervene.
+He must not wait for a claim from a player.

 Example: A player touches a piece and makes a move with another one.
-The arbiter shall force the player to play the touched piece.
+The arbiter shall require the player to play the touched piece, if legal.

-12.2 The arbiter shall:

-12.2.1 ensure fair play,

-12.2.2 act in the best interest of the competition,

-12.2.3 ensure that a good playing environment is maintained,

-12.2.4 ensure that the players are not disturbed,

-12.2.5 supervise the progress of the competition,

-12.2.6 take special measures in the interests of disabled players and those who need medical attention,

-12.2.7 follow the Anti-Cheating Rules or Guidelines
+- 12.2 The arbiter shall: - 12.2.1 ensure fair play, - 12.2.2 act in the best interest of the competition, - 12.2.3 ensure that a good playing environment is maintained, - 12.2.4 ensure that the players are not disturbed, - 12.2.5 supervise the progress of the competition, - 12.2.6 take special measures in the interests of disabled players and those who need medical attention, - 12.2.7 follow the Anti-Cheating Rules or Guidelines